-- Providing information to An Garda Siochana, the Revenue Commissioners and other enforcement agencies under legislation which applies to us.
+- Providing information to An Garda Siochana, the Revenue Commissioners and other enforcement agencies under legislation that applies to us.

 c) For our legitimate business interests

-Where we process your information for our legitimate interests, we ensure that there is a fair balance between our legitimate interest and your fundamental rights and freedoms.
+Where we process your information for our legitimate interests, we ensure that there is a fair balance between our legitimate interests and your fundamental rights and freedoms.

 We may use your personal information to update you on professional developments, firm developments or to invite you to events that we feel may interest you in our legitimate interest.
-Our legitimate interest is to connect with our clients and to update our clients on services which we provide.
+Our legitimate interest is to connect with our clients and to update our clients on the services that we provide.

 d) For the establishment, exercise or defence of legal claims